Overview

 Causes of a Positive Result

-A positive MP test indicates the presence of malaria parasites, usually due to:
+A positive MP test confirms the presence of malaria parasites.
+Common reasons include:

 - Bite from an infected Anopheles mosquito